 • Rural Art Center The Crow-Applegate-Lorane School District depends on the Center to provide after school multi-cultural art instruction on shortened school days— which is especially important for elementary students who have no art teacher at their school.
-Older students will develop instrument playing skills and socialize at a Ukulele Club
+Older students will develop playing skills and socialize at a Ukulele Club.